isongjosiah/driftwatcher/README.md

 ### Trade-offs Made

-- **Performance vs. Ease of Use**: In some cases, a more user-friendly interactive prompt or a simpler command structure was prioritised over raw execution speed, aiming for a better developer experience.
 - **Feature Scope vs. Initial Release**: The initial release focuses on a core set of functionalities to deliver immediate value, deferring more advanced or niche features to future iterations to avoid scope creep.
 - **Cross-platform Compatibility**: Go's excellent cross-compilation capabilities minimise this trade-off, but platform-specific interactions (e.g., file paths, permissions) still require careful handling.